InternetHealthReport/gsoc/ideas.md

 **Brief explanation:** IHR website provides plots of Internet latency and routing (network dependency) for networks (AS) and countries.
-The goal of the project is to add new plots showing speed test data collected by the Measurement-Lab (M-Lab), so that users can monitor how disconnections and routing events impact throughput.
+The goal of the project is to add new plots showing speed test data collected by the Measurement-Lab (M-Lab: https://www.measurementlab.net/), so that users can monitor how disconnections and routing events impact throughput.
 M-Lab provides an API (https://github.com/m-lab/stats-pipeline) to get aggregations of their data.